omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - see profile view as example
                 - class based views take this into account with the models get_aboslute_url
 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date

+wicd.objects.filter(dates_to_be_completed=instance)
+        -gives you a query set of all wicd objects that are in dates to be completed for that instance wicd.objects.filter(dates_to_be_complete__lt=instance)
+        -gives queryset of all wicd objects that are less than the dates to be completed for that instance. also includes the dates to be completed of that instance wicd.objects.filter(dates_to_be_completed=instance, date_completed__gt=now)
+        -gives queryset of wicd objects in datestobecompleted for instance that also have a date greater than now wicd.objects.filter(dates_to_be_completed=instance, date_completed__gte=now).earliest('date_completed')
+        -gives wicd object that is the earliest date from datestobecompleted from instance that also has date gte now

 Functionality to add:
 - add function that returns all instance scheduled dates that are in the future